 Danaher (DHR) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the industrial and medical device maker had gained 3.01% in the past month.
-In that same time, the Conglomerates sector lost 0.58%, while the S&P 500 gained 3.13%.
+Prior to today's trading, shares of the industrial and medical device maker had gained 3.58% over the past month.
+This has outpaced the Conglomerates sector's gain of 2.25% and lagged the S&P 500's gain of 5.67% in that time.

-Wall Street will be looking for positivity from Danaher as it approaches its next earnings report date.
-This is expected to be April 25, 2023.
+Investors will be hoping for strength from Danaher as it approaches its next earnings release, which is expected to be April 25, 2023.
 In that report, analysts expect Danaher to post earnings of $2.26 per share.
 This would mark a year-over-year decline of 18.12%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.03 billion, down 8.58% from the year-ago period.

-DHR's full-year Zacks Consensus Estimates are calling for earnings of $10.14 per share and revenue of $30.04 billion.
-These results would represent year-over-year changes of -7.4% and -4.56%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $10.14 per share and revenue of $30.04 billion, which would represent changes of -7.4% and -4.56%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Danaher.
+It is also important to note the recent changes to analyst estimates for Danaher.
 These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Danaher is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Danaher currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, Danaher is currently trading at a Forward P/E ratio of 24.35.
-This represents a premium compared to its industry's average Forward P/E of 16.68.
+Digging into valuation, Danaher currently has a Forward P/E ratio of 24.82.
+Its industry sports an average Forward P/E of 16.21, so we one might conclude that Danaher is trading at a premium comparatively.

-Investors should also note that DHR has a PEG ratio of 2.03 right now.
+Also, we should mention that DHR has a PEG ratio of 2.07.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-DHR's industry had an average PEG ratio of 1.51 as of yesterday's close.
+Diversified Operations stocks are, on average, holding a PEG ratio of 1.53 based on yesterday's closing prices.

 The Diversified Operations industry is part of the Conglomerates sector.
-This group has a Zacks Industry Rank of 54, putting it in the top 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 107, which puts it in the top 43% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.